MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

 ![Screenshot of exclamation point icon.](media/exclamation-point-icon.jpg "Screenshot of exclamation point icon")

-The exclamation point will also appear next to the model on the parts shelf to let authors know that it failed to load and can't be placed.
+The exclamation point will also appear next to the model on the parts shelf to let you know that it failed to load and can't be placed.

 ![Screenshot of exclamation point next to model.](media/exclamation-point-model.jpg "Screenshot of exclamation point next to model")